Critical Review: Midwest Energy Emissions (MEEC) and Its Peers

-Midwest Energy Emissions (OTCMKTS:MEEC – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare Midwest Energy Emissions to related companies based on the strength of its risk, earnings, institutional ownership, dividends, valuation, analyst recommendations and profitability.
+Midwest Energy Emissions (OTCMKTS:MEEC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Midwest Energy Emissions to related companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.

-61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
-29.4% of Midwest Energy Emissions shares are owned by insiders.
-Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 |Midwest Energy Emissions